akioazevedo/cruise-revenue-management/README.md

 The goal is to model how cabin prices evolve over the booking window as a function of demand, price sensitivity, inventory sell-through, and uncertainty.

-Rather than analyzing static historical data, this project focuses on **decision logic**, mirroring how Revenue Management teams actually think about pricing.

 ---

 ## Business Problem